United Network for Organ Sharing FAQs

 The OPTN acts through its board of directors and committees, experts from the donation and transplantation community and general public representatives (organ recipients, organ donor families, living donors).
 Committees address issues of concern in the transplant community and develop evidence-based policies for board review and approval.
 The board establishes and maintains transplant policies (operational rules) and bylaws (membership requirements) that govern the OPTN.

-What is UNOS’ role in the broader transplant system and community?
+What is UNOS’ role in donation and transplant?

-UNOS is the forum for organ donation and transplant professionals to come together and determine how the national system should work.
+UNOS, in its role as the OPTN contractor, provides the forum for organ donation and transplant professionals to come together and determine how the national system should work, with focus in three key areas:

-UNOS also runs a privately funded virtual research center, UNOS LabsSM.
+In addition to its work with the OPTN, UNOS runs a privately funded virtual research center, UNOS LabsSM.
 UNOS has invested more than $1M to support this initiative through research, innovation and collaboration with the transplant and broader scientific communities.
-UNOS Labs provides the opportunity to test new technologies before committing to investing resources into the national transplantation system.

 Does UNOS register patients for transplants?